The HR Compass: Fundamental Principles Of Human Resource Management

 These principles are based on management theories, human behavior, organizational psychology, and legal frameworks.
 They aim to balance organizational objectives with employee needs, ensuring mutual growth and long-term sustainability.
 In today’s dynamic and competitive business environment, adherence to HRM principles is critical for organizational success, employee satisfaction, and industrial harmony.

-This explains in detail the fundamental principles of Human Resource Management and their significance in modern organizations.
+The fundamental principles of Human Resource Management and their significance in modern organizations.

 1. Principle of Individual Dignity and Respect